afourmy/swap/README.md

 [Flask](http://flask.pocoo.org/ "Flask"): A microframework based on the Werkzeug toolkit and Jinja2 template engine.

 [Flask SQLAlchemy](http://flask-sqlalchemy.pocoo.org/ "Flask SQLAlchemy"): Adds support for SQLAlchemy to Flask.

+[Internet Topology Zoo](http://www.topology-zoo.org): A project to collect data network topologies from around the world..

 [Jquery](https://jquery.com/ "Jquery"): JavaScript library designed to simplify the client-side scripting of HTML.